Taiwing/ready_set_boole/README.md

 by character.
 Each literal symbol (true or false) is directly pushed to the stack.
 When an operator character is found, one value is poped from the stack if it's a negation and two for every other operation.
 The actual operation is then performed and the result is pushed to the stack.
+The last boolean value in the stack will be the result for the entire formula.

 ### Operations